beakerbrowser/libfritter/README.md

    - `text` String.
 The content of the post.
    - `threadParent` String.
 The URL of the parent post in the thread.
 Only needed in a reply; must also include `threadRoot`.
    - `threadRoot` String.
 The URL of the root post in the thread.
 Only needed in a reply; must also include `threadParent`.
+   - `mentions` Array<{url: String, name: String}.
+An array of users mentioned in the posts, who should be pinged.

 Post a new message to the feed.